vividfax/p5.sketchbook/README.md

 If you get to the end of the sketchbook it wraps around to the start.

+### Reset page to setup() state

+Resets the currently shown page's variables to their original state as written in the setup() function.
+Includes everything that was drawn prior to book.run().

+    book.reset();

 ## Useful functions

 ### Show a specific page